-The Company has recorded Right of Use Assets and Lease Liabilities in its consolidated condensed interim statement of financial position related to three properties in California (March 31, 2022 - two properties) for which the Company has entered into lease agreements that expire in more than one year.
-The carrying value of Right of Use Assets as at June 30, 2022 is \$222,810 (March 31, 2022 - \$116,678).
+The Company has recorded Right of Use Assets and Lease Liabilities in its consolidated condensed interim statement of financial position related to four properties in California and one in West Virginia (March 31, 2022 - two properties in California) for which the Company has entered into lease agreements that expire in more than one year.
+The carrying value of Right of Use Assets as at September 30, 2022 is \$4,900,210 (March 31, 2022 - \$116,678).
 Rental payments on the Right of Use Assets are discounted using an 8% rate of interest and capitalized on the Consolidated Condensed Interim Statement of Financial Position as Lease Liabilities.
 The value of the Right of Use Assets is determined at lease inception and include the capitalized lease liabilities, incorporate upfront costs incurred and incentives received, and the value is depreciated over the term of the lease.
-For the three months ended June 30, 2022, the Company incurred interest expense of \$2,529 (June 30, 2021 - \$6,482) on the Lease Liabilities, recognized depreciation expense of \$67,932 (June 30, 2021 - \$66,253) on the Right of Use Assets and made total rental payments of \$82,570 (June 30, 2021 - \$78,260).
-There was one addition to Right of Use Assets during the quarter ended June 30, 2022 for a 2 year lease for an office in California that commenced during May 2022.